cp-algorithms/cp-algorithms/src/data_structures/segment_tree.md

 ### Range updates (Lazy Propagation)

-All problems in the above sections discussed modification queries that only effected a single element of the array each.
+All problems in the above sections discussed modification queries that only affected a single element of the array each.
 However the Segment Tree allows applying modification queries to an entire segment of contiguous elements, and perform the query in the same time $O(\log n)$.

 #### Addition on segments